Foxy-null/AnkiCraft/README.md

 ## Installation

 ### English
-1. Thumbs up to this add-on if you like it :)
+1. Thumbs up to this add-on in AnkiWeb page if you like it :)
     - (Also star to GitHub repository too!
 Greatly appreciate you!)

 2. Install [AnkiCraft](https://ankiweb.net/shared/info/368161874) from AnkiWeb and choose one option.